 Tirumala town is managed by Tirumala Tirupati Devasthanams (Temple trust).
-The town sees 50,000 to 1L visitors every day, yet no sign of mismanagement can be seen anywhere in the town or nearby temple.
+The town sees 50,000 to 1L visitors every day, yet no sign of mismanagement can be seen anywhere in the town or nearby Temple.
 There are no stray animals in the city although few wild animals can be spotted while descending from Tirumala because of the sanctuary.
 Temple trust has built free lodges for devotees to provide safe and clean accommodation, free food cooked with hygiene and hassle-free stay.
-All you need is your valid Aadhar card and locker along with a mat will be assigned to the you.
+All you need is your valid Aadhar card, and locker along with a mat will be assigned to you.

 how to reach tirupati about tirumala temple